 God created us with the ability to experience pleasure.
 Several Scriptures speak of our delight and pleasure (for example, Psalm 16; Proverbs 17:22; and Proverbs 15:13).
 The beauty of creation and the diversity of humanity show us God’s creative palette.
 Many people find pleasure in spending time out of doors or in relating with those of different personalities.
 This is good and proper.
 God wants His creation to be enjoyed.

 In the Bible, we see God Himself take pleasure in things.
 Zephaniah 3:17, for example, says that God delights in us and sings over us.
 God also instituted multiple celebrations and festivals in the Old Testament.
-To be sure, these feasts had a didactic element, but they were also celebrations in their own right.
+To be sure, these feasts had a didactic element, but they were also celebrations.
 Scripture speaks of having joy – Philippians and the Psalms are two places where we see plenty of it.
-Jesus declares, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.”
-(John 10:10).
+Jesus declares, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10).
 Life “to the full” sounds like a pleasurable experience.

 It is also wise to distinguish between the different types of “pleasure” in this world.
 We live in a fallen world where God’s best for us is often perverted.
 Just because society deems an activity pleasurable does not mean it is pleasing to God (see Galatians 5:19-21; Colossians 3:5-10; and 1 Corinthians 6:12-17).
 When we consider these “pleasures” of the world, we find that they are not in fact healthy for us or conducive to long-term pleasure.
 The prodigal son reveled in sin until the money ran out; then he found that the pleasures of sin are fleeting (Luke 15:11-17).
 They are false friends that leave us empty and longing.